 Breakfast has always been a bit of a struggle for me.
-When my kids were home and in school I wanted to make sure they started their day off right with a good nutritious breakfast but getting them up early enough so that they had time to eat a good breakfast was difficult, especially when they were teenagers.
-They’d much rather sleep than get up for breakfast.
+When my kids were home and in school I wanted to make sure they started their day off right with a good nutritious breakfast, but getting them up early enough so that they had time to eat a good breakfast was difficult.
+This only got harder when they became teenagers.

-Tip #2 – provide variety.
-It is easy to get in a breakfast rut.
-You can get out of that rut with this basic breakfast cookie recipe by just changing it up with the mix ins that are used and with flavored peanut butter.
-The cookies use a combination of oatmeal, peanut butter, honey, applesauce, banana and then an assortment of add ins.
-Jif has come out with some delicious new flavored peanut butters that are perfect for Breakfast Cookies.
-I loved using the cinnamon peanut butter but the maple peanut butter would work great too.
+- Provide Variety It is easy to get in a breakfast rut.
+You can get out of that rut with this basic breakfast cookie recipe by just changing it up with the mix ins that are used and using different nut butters.

-Tip #3 – personalize it.
-Just mix up the cookies, or let the kids do it and then let the kids pick their own mix ins.
+- Personalize it.
+Just mix up the cookies.
+Or let the kids do it and then let the kids pick their own mix ins.
 I put out a selection of dried cranberries, dried blueberries, sunflower seeds, cashews, raisins and chocolate chips.